 Why Do Corporate Yoga?

 Corporate yoga classes offer the perfect time for your employees to bond, relax, and cultivate a clearer mind.
-The time spent together in a peaceful, calming environment can help everyone connect in a unique and fun way.
+The time spent together in a peaceful, calming environment can help everyone connect in a unique and fun manner.
 Communication will improve, and it’s certainly a way for everyone to de-stress and decompress.
 After a corporate yoga class, everyone should feel refreshed and ready to face the day — re-energized and ready to go!

-Benefits of Corporate Yoga
+Benefits Of Corporate Yoga

 Workplace yoga or office yoga can be done in a variety of ways.
-You may choose to invite a professional yoga instructor to conduct a one-off “yoga at work” event, or you might have someone come in once a week or once a month regularly.
+You may choose to invite a professional yoga instructor to conduct a one-off yoga at work event, or you might have someone come in once a week or once a month regularly.
 Some companies even allow for employee-led yoga sessions.

 Likewise, you can encourage corporate yoga practice individually as well.
 For example, educating your employees on how to do chair yoga or desk yoga can be useful when individuals want to practice specific poses on their own or just get some stretching in.
 Desk yoga generally involves poses and movements that can be done right at or near your desk, even in tiny spaces.
 Chair yoga can literally be done in your chair.
-Such chair poses and exercises include:
+Such poses and exercises4 include:

-- The Chair Twist
+The Chair Twist.

-- Open Chest Stretch
+Open Chest Stretch.

-- Forward and Backward Shoulder Rolls
+Forward and Backward Shoulder Rolls.

 Better At-Work Eating Habits